IAMVANN/pset-4/README.md

 Prompt the user to enter a positive integer.
 Without using any `String` methods, print the digits of this integer in reverse order.
 Separate each digit with a comma.

-Your code needs to support all numbers in the range [`Number.MIN_SAFE_INTEGER`, `Number.MAX_SAFE_INTEGER`].
-Numbers outside of this range and non-numeric values are invalid.
-Prompt the user repeatedly until you receive a supported value.
+Your code needs to support all numbers in the range [`Number.MIN_SAFE_INTEGER`, `Number.MAX_SAFE_INTEGER`], and should reject anything not in this range.
+Continuously prompt the user until you receive a value in the supported range.

-`Number.MIN_SAFE_INTEGER` and `Number.MAX_SAFE_INTEGER` are constants built into the `Number` object.
-You'll have to do a little research to figure out what values they represent.

 ![Exercise 2 Output](https://github.com/ap-principles-ucvts/pset-4-skeleton/blob/master/images/reverse.png)